clivehoggart/HyperLASSO/README.md

 Example 2:

-./runHLasso -target data/phen.dat -covariates data/cov.dat -shape 0.1 -lambda 50 -o test.R -model_d 2 -lambda_d 0.1 -std -std_d -genotypes data\gen.dat
+./runHLasso -target data/phen.dat -covariates data/cov.dat -shape 0.1 -penalty 50 -o test.R -model_d 2 -penalty_d 0.1 -std -std_d -genotypes data\gen.dat

 This fits a logistic regression model, but this time with the non-genetic covariates as well as the SNP data, and all covariates are